Pia, your house and garden are amazing. How did you end up here in the Catskill Mountains?

 What effect did it have on you to be part of this movement?

-It certainly had effects, I am not sure if good or bad!
+It certainly had effects, I am not sure whether good or bad!
 Somehow in the 80’s it was important to be cool, self-destructive and standoffish and not show your feelings.
 I think that was kind of poisoning.
 And then there was also a lot of drug abuse.
 I was stuck with this whole behavior and it took me years to understand how stupid that was.
 There is this book “Verschwende Deine Jugend” – “Waste Your Youth”, by Jürgen Teipel – that’s exactly what we did.

 Was this feeling of being stuck one of the triggers that propelled you to move to Berlin, and then to New York?